CIT28/JosephL-Pri/relating/README.md

 do we get back a separate table?
 We get more of a tempory table that only last as long as we have the query in use.

+## 'Sets'
+intersect will return the one thing that both tables have in common.
+Union takes a set of tables and combines them.
+Except will only return what you ask for for example the longlist .db you could return a list that names only the aithors and none of the translator.
+This would even exclude authors that are translators as well.